 Binder Grade:

-Binder Grades are taken every Friday unless Friday is a holiday or Mr. Stewart states there is not a Binder Grade for the week.
-If you are absent on Friday the following Tuesday is binder make-up day (no grade deduction for being absent, 20% grade reduction if not an absence).
-You are responsible for letting Mr. Stewart know that you need a binder grade.
+Binder Grades are posted every Friday unless Friday is a holiday or Mr. Stewart states there is no Binder Grade for the week.
+You are responsible for letting Mr. Stewart know you need a binder grade.

 Tutorial Grades:

-• Students must have their tutorial request forms (TRFs) completed before the beginning of class.
-TRFs that are not complete before class will be assessed a reduction on pre-work points (per AVID).
+• Students must complete their tutorial request forms (TRFs) before class begins.
+TRFs that are incomplete before class will be assessed with a reduction in pre-work points (per AVID).

-• If a student is absent on Tuesday or Thursday, that student will receive an excuse for that tutorial grade (the student’s grade will not be effected).
+• If a student is absent on Wednesday or Friday, that student will receive an excuse for that tutorial grade (the student’s grade will not be affected).

-• To replace a failing TRF grade, students can use a replacement TRF for another class in which the student attending tutoring for that class and gets the teacher’s signature, however, in the case that it becomes common practice students will lose the option.
+• To replace a failing TRF grade, students can use a replacement TRF for another class in which the student attends tutoring for that class and gets the teacher’s signature.
+However, if it becomes common practice, students will lose the option.

 Academic Dishonesty:

-• Academic dishonesty includes cheating and/or copying the work of another student, plagiarism, and unauthorized communication between students during an examination.
+• Academic dishonesty includes cheating and/or copying another student's work, plagiarism, and unauthorized communication between students during an examination.

 • Students found guilty of academic dishonesty will receive a grade of zero on any assignment/quiz/test administered.